 17 April 2021

-The BC Studies journal recently published a four-episode podcast (HTML) about . . . making scholarly podcasts!
+The BC Studies journal published a four-episode podcast about . . . making scholarly podcasts!
 Many thanks to producer, Isabelle Ava-Pointon, for interviewing Brenna Clarke Gray, David Gaertner, Michael Faris, Kyle Stedman, Charles Woods, and me as part of it all.
-These four epsidoes are a wonderful resource for faculty, students, and staff who are curious about podcasting but unsure where to begin.
+These four episodes are a wonderful resource for faculty, students, and staff who are curious about podcasting but unsure where to begin.

 26 March 2021

-Yesterday I gave a talk (via Zoom) as part of Lawrence Technology University’s “Humanity + Technology” (HTML) series.
+Yesterday I gave a talk online as part of Lawrence Technology University’s “Humanity + Technology” series.
 I spoke about how “prototyping the past” might apply to the practice of worldbuilding.
-The talk was recorded (YouTube), and I published my slides (HTML).
-Thanks to Paul Jaussen, Franco Delogu, Emily Kutil, and LTU’s College of Architecture and Design for inviting me, and for archiving “Humanity + Tech” events, including wonderful talks by Alenda Chang (HTML; video) and Katherine Hayles (HTML; video).
+The talk was recorded, and I published my slides.
+Thanks to Paul Jaussen, Franco Delogu, Emily Kutil, and LTU’s College of Architecture and Design for inviting me, and for archiving all the “Humanity + Tech” events, including talks by Alenda Chang and Katherine Hayles.

 12 June 2020

-Thanks to Jason Camlot, Yuliya Kondratenko, and everyone at SpokenWeb for inviting me to conduct a virtual listening session (HTML) on the topic of Delia Derbyshire’s compositions for the BBC Radiophonic Workshop.
-I produced some rough and still unfinished notes (HTML) for the session that guided us through multiple (if not contradictory) ways of listening to Derbyshire’s work as, at least in this case, an entanglement of sound and science fiction.
+Thanks to Jason Camlot, Yuliya Kondratenko, and everyone at SpokenWeb for inviting me to conduct a virtual listening session on the topic of Delia Derbyshire’s compositions for the BBC Radiophonic Workshop.
+I produced some rough and still unfinished notes for the session that guided us through multiple (if not contradictory) ways of listening to Derbyshire’s work as an entanglement of sound and science fiction.
 This event was tremendous fun.
-I enjoyed witnessing people’s responses to what they heard and learning from them.
+The discussion was rich, and I enjoyed witnessing people’s responses to what they heard.

 22 May 2019